 - Attend Program Committee meetings and CALL Cafés.

-- Maintain regular communication with Interest Group Facilitators in order to
+- Maintain a monthly update with Interest Group Facilitators in order to

 - advise facilitators and help with any issues that might arise in their groups;

 - monitor their membership numbers, assessing the possible need to add another group;

 - recognize changes in focus within groups as they evolve; and